 I study inequalities in information and knowledge and the implications of these inequalities for people's lives.

-I mainly study this using survey methods, statistical and network analyses of gender in academic careers, intellectual distance between departments.
+to study gender in academic careers, and intellectual distance between departments.

 My research investigates who “owns” knowledge and the implications for inequality.